Explicit birational geometry of 3-folds and 4-folds of general type, III: Introduction

+which is clearly a birational invariant.
+By Theorem \ref{Exp2}, we have $\delta(V)\leq 18$ for any 3-fold $V$ of general type.
 Note that 3-folds $V$ with $\delta(V)=1$ (i.e., $p_g(V)\geq 2$) have been intensively studied in \cite{IJM, MA} where optimal results are realized.
-Those with $\delta(V)\geq 2$ are, however, far from being clear.
-One of the main purposes of this paper is to investigate projective $3$-folds of general type with $\delta(V)\geq 2$.
+Threefolds of general type with $\delta(V)\geq 2$ are far from being clear.
+Sometimes we use the symbol $\delta(X)$ directly since $X$ is birationally equivalent to $V$.